 When bloggers share their sponsored post on Facebook, they are required by Facebook’s rules to tag your business page (if you have one) with the Branded Content tool, indicated with the two hands shaking.

 However, depending on the settings on your business page, they may or may not be able to actually publish that branded content share on Facebook.
 If you have not added them to your list of approved pages or if you have not allowed anyone to tag you in branded content, they will see warnings such as the screenshots below saying, “You don’t have permission to tag this business partner.”
-At this point, all the blogger can do is click close or save draft.
-Facebook won’t allow her to publish the post without your approval.
-But she has done her part.
-The rest is up to you!
+They can still publish their post, but it will not have the correct attribution back to your page as the partner.

-Your Responsibility as a Facebook Page Manager, Tagged in Branded Content
+Your Responsibility as a Business Tagged in Branded Content (on Facebook or Instagram)

-To make sure that your bloggers are able to publish their branded content shares of their sponsored posts, please have a plan.
+To make sure that your bloggers are able to publish their branded content shares of their sponsored posts without any confusion or frustration, please have a plan.
 There are three ways to do this.

 1. Turn Off Page Approvals Altogether